StarBobis/MMT-Blender-Plugin/README.md

 - Blender Version: 4.0 (or at least 3.6.8 LTS)

 Extra modules:
-- Fake bpy: https://github.com/nutti/fake-bpy-module (pip install fake-bpy-module-4.0 or pip install fake-bpy-module-3.6)
+- Fake bpy: https://github.com/nutti/fake-bpy-module (pip install fake-bpy-module-3.6)
 - Numpy: pip install numpy

 Notice: commit code back to this repo need to follow a core rule: code need to be easy to read more than execute speed.